trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 This will show a list of all available modules.

-To **view one particular module** from the list, check on the name of the dashboard that contains the module and navigate to that dashboard.
+To **view one particular module** from the list, check on the name of the dashboard that contains the module and navigate to that dashboard to select the module.

 ## Toolbars